Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module3_dependency_removal/README.md

  + The loop are explicitely pipelined as they were in module 2 but the tool would have pipelined these loops by default as we've seen through the module 1 results
  + To circumvent the II violation, multiple mult-add are created and store in an array called <code>tmp</code>
  + Avoid limited throughput access on <code>dataA</code> by creating a <code>tmpcol</code> array loaded at the beginning of the algorithm.
 This helps as arrays are stored into 2-port RAMs and the modification avoids expressions that would require more than 2 ports and could not execute within one clock cycle, like this one: <code>dataA[i][j] -= dataA[i][k]+dataA[j][k]</code>
+ + Merge adjacent loops at the same level into a single loop

   <details>
   <summary><b> Click to expand!
 Learn about the <code>dependence</code> pragma...</b></summary>